telerik/blazor-docs/getting-started/what-you-need.md

 </head>
 ````

+>note If you are using a trial license, the path is `_content/telerikuiforblazorrtrial/js/telerik-blazor.js`.

 ## Project Configuration

 To have the framework recognize the Telerik Components, you must register them in the `Startup.cs` file of your Blazor project (if you are using client-side Blazor, this is the Client web application's file):